nextcloud/news/README.rst

 Configuration
 -------------
 This will be in a separate config file in the future but for now you can tweak the following things.

 :file:`dependencyinjection/dicontainer.php`

+* To use a custom update/cron script you need to disable the cronjob which is run by ownCloud by default:

+    $this['useCronUpdates'] = false;

 * To cache feeds longer increase::

     $this['simplePieCacheDuration'] = 30*60;  // seconds

 * To let people have more read items per feed before they are purged increase::